Hawkshaw Hawkins: Biography

 Harold Hawkins was born on December 22, 1921, in Huntington, West Virginia, United States.
 He gained his nickname as a boy after helping a neighbor track down two missing fishing rods: the neighbor called him "Hawkshaw" after the title character in the comic strip, Hawkshaw the Detective.
 He traded five trapped rabbits for his first guitar, and performed on WCMI-AM in Ashland, Kentucky.
 At 16, he won a talent competition and a job on WSAZ-AM in Huntington, where he formed Hawkshaw and Sherlock with Clarence Jack.
-They moved to WCHS-AM in Charleston, West Virginia in the late 1930s.
+They moved to WCHS-AM in Charleston, West Virginia, in the late 1930s.
 In 1940, at 19, he married Reva Mason Barbour, a 16-year-old from Huntington.

 During 1941, Hawkins traveled the United States with a musical revue.
-He entered the US Army in 1943 during World War II, and served as an engineer stationed near Paris, Texas, where he and friends performed at local clubs.
+He entered the U.S. Army in 1943 during World War II, and served as an engineer stationed near Paris, Texas, where he and friends performed at local clubs.
 As a staff sergeant, he was stationed in France and fought in the Battle of the Bulge, winning four battle stars during 15 months of combat.
 He was also stationed in Manila and performed there on the radio.